 The government plans to develop a large-scale standard-gauge railway (SGR) that will ultimately connect Uganda, Rwanda, Burundi and the DRC to Tanzania, providing access with high-speed electric trains to the Indian Ocean for landlocked neighbours, stimulating regional trade and passenger travel and strengthening the economy.
 Construction of the first two lots connecting the commercial centre and port of Dar es Salaam with the administrative capital Dodoma at the centre has begun and is progressing well.

 Financing and tendering for the first two lots are already in place, with Turkey’s Yapı Merkezi as EPC contractor and Standard Chartered Bank as global co-ordinator and lead arranger of a USD 1.46 billion term debt financing.
 The availability of attractive financing is one important aspect in selecting suppliers for international EPC projects.
-Choosing Sweden-based Bombardier as supplier of signaling equipment paved the way for financing by Sweden’s SEK, Swedish Export Credit Corporation, with cover by EKN, The Swedish Export Credit Agency.
+Choosing Sweden-based Bombardier as supplier of signalling equipment paved the way for financing by Sweden’s SEK, Swedish Export Credit Corporation, with cover by EKN, The Swedish Export Credit Agency.

 “The high technical competence of Bombardier in combination with financing from EKN and SEK landed them the deal,” says Frederic Petersson, senior underwriter at EKN.